 With some careful pre-trip planning in these areas, you can spend less time worrying upon your arrival and more time enjoying all that America has to offer, from its cities to its national parks, sports, film, and a vibrant multi-racial, multi-ethnic culture.
 Welcome!

-HSBC offers the Modules for educational purposes only and they should not be considered professional or investment advice.
-While HSBC is pleased to offer the Modules as an educational service to our customers, HSBC does not guarantee, warrant or recommend the opinion or advice or the product and/or services offered or mentioned in these Modules.
-Any opinions, judgments, advice, statements, services, offers or other information presented within a Modules are those of a third party and not HSBC.
+HSBC offers these articles for educational purposes only and they should not be considered professional or investment advice.
+While HSBC is pleased to offer these articles as an educational service to our customers, HSBC does not guarantee, warrant or recommend the opinion or advice or the product and/or services offered or mentioned in these articles.
+Any opinions, judgments, advice, statements, services, offers or other information presented within an article are those of a third party and not HSBC.
 For a comprehensive review of your personal finances, always consult with a tax or legal advisor.
 Neither HSBC, nor any of its representatives may give legal or tax advice.

 HSBC refers to HSBC Bank USA, N.A., HSBC Securities (USA) Inc. and HSBC Insurance Agency (USA) Inc. HSBC Bank USA, N.A. provides banking products and services.
 HSBC Securities (USA) Inc. provides investment products and services and is an affiliate of HSBC Bank USA, N.A.
 HSBC Insurance Agency (USA) Inc. provides insurance products and services and is a wholly owned subsidiary of HSBC Bank USA, N.A.